Unit 1: August 19-October 7

 Each unit has four main elements to complete by the deadline:

 - Authorship Review: Before starting each book, you will do some independent research on who the author is, what motivated him/her to write the novel you’re reading, and share any other interesting information you discover about the author.
 Some authors will have tons of information while others will be sparse.
 It will be up to you to decide what you think is most important about each other.
-Each review should be between 450-600 words.
+Each review should be between 300 and 500 words, depending on the popularity and literary impact of the author.
 Cite your sources.
 Please note that this will be one document you’ll add to throughout the year.
 Click here to see an example of what I’m looking for.

 - Thematic Papers: Each paper should examine how the assigned theme is explored in each work.
 Include specific examples from the books/stories to support your answers.
-Each paper should be a minimum of 1,000 words and in MLA format.
+Each paper should be a minimum of 1,200 words and in MLA format.
 I will not require outlines or rough drafts, but I’m happy to help you through that process if you prefer.
-Just be in touch if you have questions or want me to review your work before turning it in for a grade.
+Just be in touch prior to the deadline if you have questions or want me to review your work before turning it in for a grade.